CycleCloud/cyclecloud_tutorials/Lab3/Tutorial.md

 The `chef` directory is created to hold Chef cookbooks and recipes that can be used in configuring nodes.
-The [Chef documentation page](https://docs.chef.io/chef_overview.html) provides an excellent overview of Chef, but using Chef in CycleCloud Projects will not be covered in this tutorial.
+The [Chef documentation page](https://docs.chef.io/chef_overview.html) provides an excellent overview of Chef, but using Chef in CycleCloud Projects will not be covered in this lab.

 The `cluster-init` directory contains three sub-directories:
 ```